 - Return Policy: Buy a postpartum girdle somewhere with a great return policy.
 Trying something on in the store does not do the garment justice.
 You need to be able to really move around in the girdle, handle your baby, breastfeed, pump, sit, walk, etc. I found one of the garments I tried seemed perfect… Until I actually started moving.

 These are the three postpartum girdles that I have tried and really like.

 There are thousands out there, so this list can get you pointed in the right direction, but you might find a different model with all of the features you’re looking for.

 The one I wore just a few days postpartum was a 3-in-1 support girdle.

-I really liked the customizable aspect with the 3 different pieces.
+I really liked the customizable aspect of the three different pieces.
 It allowed me to gradually increase the compression without getting uncomfortable.
 It also gave me a more custom fit for my long torso.

-Ultimately wearing all of the layers together under my regular and work clothes was too challenging.
-The hip support band added too much bulk to my pant-line and made my pants too tight.
+Ultimately, wearing all the layers together under my regular and work clothes was too challenging.
+The hip support band added too much bulk to my pant line and tightened my pants.

 Bengkung Belly Bind